w3c/wcag-act/act-rules-format.md

 In addition to `passed`, `failed`, and `inapplicable`, implementations can report `cantTell` and `untested` as an [=outcome=].
 If no outcome is given for a test case, it is considered `untested`.

 There are three levels of consistency; complete, partial, and minimal.
 Consistency levels are defined in the following way.
-The consistency of a set of implementations procedures is the first level in the following list that matches the definition.
+The consistency of a set of implementation procedures is the first level in the following list that matches the definition.

 1. <dfn>Complete</dfn> implementations consider all aspects of a rule's applicability and expectations.
 For the [=outcomes=] reported for some set of [=implementation procedures=], all the following are true: